kikoruiz/kikoruiz/data/pages/about-me/en.md

 ## Another of my passions

 it's (for many years also) the **design** 🎨.
 Actually I started in it in 2003, shortly after leaving the university degree in Fine Arts (in Altea, in the faculty belonging to the Miguel Hernández University of Elche).
-And it was in my _Higher Graphic Design Studies_, in Alicante, where I had my first contact with design of **digital interfaces** (web).
+And it was in my Higher Graphic Design Studies, in Alicante, where I had my first contact with design of **digital interfaces** (web).
 From that moment to date, it's where I have been forging my current profession.

 ## Currently